European Investment Bank (EIB)

 98-100, boulevard Konrad Adenauer, L-2950 Luxembourg, Luxembourg

-The European Investment Bank is the lending arm of the European Union.
-We are the world’s largest multilateral lender and the biggest provider of climate finance.
+The European Investment Bank (EIB) is the lending arm of the European Union.
+We are the world’s largest multilateral lender and provider of climate finance.

 We help the economy, create jobs and promote equality.

-The EIB Group has two parts: the European Investment Bank and the European Investment Fund.
+The EIB Group has two parts: the European Investment Bank and the European Investment Fund (EIF).
 The EIF specialises in finance for small businesses and mid-caps.

 We have more than 60 years' experience and expertise in project financing.
-Headquartered in Luxembourg, we have a network of local and regional offices in Europe and beyond.
+Headquartered in Luxembourg, we have a network of 50 local offices in Europe and beyond.

 All the projects we finance must be bankable.
 But they also must comply with high technical, environmental and social standards.